Mirage Las Vegas Parking Fee 2023, Valet & Garage Map

 On this road going towards the Strip, you take the first left, which is Buccaneer Boulevard.
 Stay on Buccaneer as it meanders a ways down towards the Strip.
 Signage will eventually lead you to a one-way street going south, towards the hotel.
 The sign reads: “Valet.
 Hotel Registration.
 Self Park.”
 It has a direction arrow pointing you to the right.

-Mirage Hotel and Casino Valet Parking and Fee
+Mirage Hotel and Casino Valet Parking & Fee

-Those of you who have reached the Gold, Platinum or Noir levels on your M Life card do not have to pay for valet parking.
-M Life rewards members at the Sapphire and Pearl levels will have to pay for valet parking.
+This is subject to change as the Mirage transitions from MGM to Hard Rock, however those of you who have reached the Gold, Platinum or Noir levels on your MGM Rewards card do not have to pay for valet parking.
+MGM Rewards members at the Sapphire and Pearl levels will have to pay for valet parking.